Apache XML Security for C++

 The library makes use of the Apache Xerces-C XML Parser and Xalan-C XSLT processor.
 The latter is used for processing XPath and XSLT transforms.
 The use of Xalan-C is optional, but without it, XPath and XSLT transformations cannot be performed.

 In addition, the library currently uses OpenSSL to provide cryptographic functionality.
-The cryptographic interface is implemented via a thin wrapper layer, and development versions of implementations for the Windows Cryptographic API and NSS have also been implemented.
+The cryptographic interface is implemented via a thin wrapper layer, and development versions of implementations for the Windows Cryptographic API and NSS have also been implemented, but are poorly supported, may be removed in the future, and are not in practice recommended for use.

 News